• Home

 Ankyloglossia

-Commonly known as "tongue-tie," is a condition where the lingual frenulum, the membrane that connects the underside of the tongue to the floor of the mouth) is abnormally short or thick.
-This restriction limits the mobility of the tongue, potentially causing difficulties with breastfeeding, speech, oral hygiene and breathing.
+Commonly known as "tongue-tie," is when the lingual frenulum (the membrane that connects the underside of the tongue to the floor of the mouth) is abnormally short or thick.
+This restriction limits the mobility of the tongue, potentially causing difficulties with breastfeeding, speech, oral hygiene, and breathing.

-Copyright © 2025 JG Myology - All Rights Reserved.
+Copyright © 2026 JG Myology - All Rights Reserved.

 Powered by